 It often results in images looking cartoonish and greatly overdone.
 Moderation is key to all of our work process.
 After all, not everyone needs sharp cheekbones, full pout and feline eyes – people are beautiful in a million different ways and we are a part of a team of creatives that embraces and brings out that beauty in the images we create.

-The beautiful image is courtesy of Michael Woloszynowicz photographed for Retouching Academy.
+Feature image is courtesy of Michael Woloszynowicz photographed for Retouching Academy.